rue-a/dqv_inhomogeneity/README.md

 # Inhomogeneity in Data Quality - A Profile for DQV

-_Currently, this repository is in the works.
-Feel free to browse around anyway._

 This repository accompanies the shortpaper __Modelling Inhomogeneous Geodata Quality in a Dataset's Metadata__ [//link].
 Please refer to this publication for a comprehensive description and the rational behind the profile.

 DQV (Data Quality Vocabulary): <https://www.w3.org/TR/vocab-dqv/>